 Now, like everything else I do there was a big provision - do no harm.
 These extensions could not in any way damage my growing baby hair.
 That is clearly not the point of the exercise.
 With this in mind, mama Kathy got certified in a magical form of hair extensions which is performed with little, silicon lined beads.
 They "clip" onto the hair, can be adjusted as they grow out without pulling out any hair, and are surprisingly comfortable (seriously!)

 Now, because there's no glue, you need your hair to be long enough to cover the beads before you can do this kind of extension.
 And I was really pushing it with the length my hair was (I needed a special top piece which covered the beads at the top, and the first couple of weeks I had to do some creative bobby pinning to hide my "too short bangs.")
-But I think in this case, a picture is worth a thousand words.

 I love my hair.
 And really, who cares if this hair is "real" - I mean it is real, it's just not "mine" (to which my mom's coworker replied "It's yours, you paid for it") Well, in that case it really belongs to all of you who helped me get my wig.
 Anyways, as usual I digress.